 - Sex: categories (male, female) to which people are typically assigned at birth.
 Sex assigned at birth typically appears on proof of identity documents, unless a person has documentation changed.

 - Sexual orientation: a person’s emotional and sexual attraction to others.
 It can be fluid and may or may not reflect sexual behaviors.
 Sexual orientation and gender identity are not the same thing.

 - Gender/gender identity: a person’s internal sense of identity as female, male, both, or neither, regardless of sex assigned at birth.

 - Gender expression: how a person presents their gender.
 This can include appearance, name, and pronoun.
 A cisgender person’s identity conforms to the cultural expectations of the sex assigned at birth.

 Language is fluid.
-Some terms may have a negative meaning for some people and other terms go out of favor.
+Some terms may have a negative meaning for some people and other terms go out of favour.
 Terms change and new terms become more accepted.
-Some words, like “queer” have been reclaimed by some members of the LGBTQ community; others find these words hurtful and offensive.
+Some words, like “queer” have been reclaimed by some members of the LGBTQ+ community; others find these words hurtful and offensive.
 Some words that were once commonly used, like “homosexual” or “hermaphrodite” are now generally considered offensive.

 The gender identity, behaviors and appearance of a person moves along a gender spectrum and/or challenges gender restrictions and norms.
 Related terms can include gender queer, gender non-conforming, gender neutral, pangender, tri-gender, agender, non-binary gender, or gender independent.